 This is the first phase of a campus masterplan for the Central European University.
 The project changes the relationship of the university to the city.
-Phase 1 provides a public face for the university, a new entrance on axis with the Danube, a library and learning café for citizens and students.
+Phase 1 provides a public face for the university, a new entrance on axis with the Danube, auditorium, classrooms and learning café for citizens and students.
 The campus becomes integrated with the urban realm.

 Our brief was to design a new 35,000sqm Campus on a World Heritage site in central Budapest, incorporating all university departments and facilities.
 The scheme involves the radical transformation of five adjoining, previously disconnected, historic buildings and the construction of two new buildings.

 The existing CEU campus consisted of adjoining buildings, each with their own entrance and minimal interconnectivity between them.
 We identified opportunities to intervene in this downtown urban block, to make what was a disconnected and disparate set of buildings into an open campus.
 We employed a process of selective subtraction and addition to transform the campus into a metaphorical crossroads.
 By a carefully considered “surgical” strategy we linked existing and new facilities through a legible sequence of connected courtyards.
 The functional layout provides easy communication between interrelated adjacencies, clusters connected by social spaces, encouraging interaction and collaboration between academic departments.

 We proposed a phased strategy, making connections between existing courtyards, demolishing inefficient buildings and designing new buildings around a series of courts.
 Courtyards are roofed over to provide a tempered environment from the climatic extremes in winter and summer.
 The courtyards are the campus, providing circulation system and social space.
 Openings are cut through to provide visual connections.
 Flying staircases interconnect department offices to teaching spaces.